 You’ll need a location with full sun to part shade for growing.
 Afternoon shade is beneficial if your locale is especially hot in the summer.

 The soil should be sandy loam that drains well and has a slightly acidic pH balance of 5.5 to 6.5.
-If you like, you can conduct a soil test to determine the characteristics of your soil.
+If you like, you can conduct a soil test to determine the characteristics of your dirt.

 You can amend it with humus and gritty horticultural sand to add organic matter and acidity, and improve drainage.

 A sensible blend is 50 percent sand, 25 percent humus, and 25 percent existing soil.
 Be sure that the sand is for the garden and not builder or play sand, as these are very dense and inhibit drainage.
+We have detailed instructions for a DIY succulent soil mix here.

 Read plant tags and seed packets and allow enough room for mature dimensions.
 Note that miniature varieties a few inches wide may produce offsets that spread a foot or more unless pruned or divided for transplanting.